-The first part of this course covers multiple integrals and vector calculus.
-Topics covered include: double and triple integrals, derivatives of definite integrals, surface area, cylindrical and spherical coordinates, general coordinate transformations (Jacobians), Taylor series in two variables, line and surface integrals, parametric surfaces, Green's theorem, the divergence and gradient theorems, Stokes's theorem.
-The second part of the course provides a general introduction to the principles of continuum fluid mechanics.
-The basic conservation laws are derived in both differential and integral form, and the link between the two is demonstrated.
-Applications covered include hydrostatics, incompressible and compressible frictionless flow, the speed of sound, the momentum theorem, viscous flows, and selected examples of real fluid flows.
+The first part covers multiple integrals and vector calculus.
+Topics covered include: double and triple integrals, surface area, multiple integrals in polar, cylindrical and spherical coordinates, general coordinate transformations (Jacobians), Taylor series in two variables, line and surface integrals, parametric surfaces, Green's theorem, the divergence and Stokes's theorems.
+The second part provides a general introduction to the principles of continuum fluid mechanics.
+The basic conservation laws are derived in both differential and integral forms using different fluid models, and the link between the two is demonstrated.
+Applications covered include: dimensional analysis, hydrostatics, flow visualization, incompressible and compressible frictionless flows, the speed of sound, the momentum principle, viscous flows and selected examples of real fluid flows.
 The students conduct two hands-on laboratory experiments involving microfluidics and flow visualization, which complement the fluid mechanics lectures and experience technical report writing.

 Reference frames in relative translation and rotation, vector and matrix formulations.
 Dynamics of a single particle and of systems of particles.
 Lagrange's equations.
 D'Alembert's and Hamilton's principle.
 Orbital dynamics.
 Rigid body kinematics and dynamics, Lagrangian approach to vibrations of complex systems.
 Model analysis.
 Primary Reference: class notes.
 Reference Books: Greenwood, Principles of Dynamics; Goldstein, Classical Mechanics.